kiransg89/AEM-Dispatcher-module-deployment/README.md

 ```

 ## Copy files Instruction
+- Execute following command on MAC or Linux machine to copy the files from local to server
-* ./copy-to-target.sh username ipaddress
+    - `* ./copy-to-target.sh username ipaddress`

 ## Deploy files Instruction
-* cd src/deploy-scripts/
+Run following commands to deploy the code into dispatcher server

+- Navigate to the path
+    - * `cd src/deploy-scripts/`

+- Execute the command
-* ./deploy-conf.sh dev all
+    - * `./deploy-conf.sh dev all`

+    - `OR`

-* ./deploy-conf.sh qa all
+    - * `./deploy-conf.sh qa all`

-environment specific names like qa, dev, all should be name in shell script
+##environment specific names like qa, dev, all should be name in shell script

 * deploy-scripts deployment shell scripts (backup and deploy)